Best HD image converters to try in 2026: side-by-side comparison

 |---|---|---|---|

-| LetsEnhance.io | Best overall HD image converter | Free trial plus subscription or credits | 4K and print-ready upscales with multiple AI modes and very high output resolution |
+| LetsEnhance.io | Best overall HD image converter | Free trial + subscription from $9/month | 4K and print-ready upscales with seven specialized AI models and very high output resolution |

-| Canva HD photo converter | Casual HD conversion and social graphics | Freemium | Simple HD converter inside a full design suite with solid upscaling and clarity tools |
+| Canva | Casual HD conversion and social graphics | Freemium, Pro from $15/month | Simple HD converter inside a full design suite |

-| Picsart HD photo converter | Social media and phone photos | Freemium | HD photo converter and upscaler tied to a strong mobile editor and template ecosystem |
+| Picsart | Social media and phone photos | Freemium | HD photo converter with strong mobile editing tools; full resolution requires subscription |

-| HDConvert.com | HD plus format conversion without login | Free plus premium | Browser-based HD converter with 4K option, no watermark, no login, generous limits |
+| HDConvert.com | Quick conversion without login | Free + premium | Browser-based 4x conversion, no watermark, no account required |

 1. LetsEnhance.io (best overall HD image converter)